You-Gao/Blog/_life/2024-10-25-clemon-series.md

 4. Intentionality - SKIPPED: see above
 5. The Knowledge Illusion - DROPPED: social constructivism lite + cognitive biases

+## B.127.C // B.132.D
+1. All Else Is Bondage - READING: **interesting** essays on eastern metaphysics and wu wei
+2. The Enigma of I-consciousness
+3. Indian Philosophy A-Z
+4. Li Zhi, Confucianism and desire
+5. Neo-Confucianism : metaphysics, mind, and morality

 <br/>
 ---
 [^1]: Hopefully, I figure out what the call codes mean.